Theodorus-VII/Web-Design-Class-Group-Project/README.md

 -npx prisma migrate
 -npx prisma generate

-You can also see additional commands of the package.json file
+You can also see additional commands on the package.json file

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------